andrecampopiano/ClaroChallenge/README.md

 - Carthage

 # Before Build
-Before build the project please run a 'pod install' and 'carthage update'
+Before build the project please run a `pod install` and `carthage update`